 The British artist Louis Wain was a highly successful illustrator, mainly known for his humorous graphics of cats.
 His quirky feline pictures were so popular that almost every household at the beginning of the 20th century had at least one poster by him.

-The story of Wain’s life will soon be depicted in an upcoming biographical feature film, starring Benedict Cumberbatch in the main role.
+The story of Wain’s life was depicted in a biographical feature film The Electrical Life of Louis Wain (2021), starring Benedict Cumberbatch in the main role.
 You may have also seen his name in articles about mental illnesses among artists.
 What secrets does the life of this cat aficionado hide?
 Let’s present the life story of Louis Wain and his weird cats.